geowithus/csmouse/README.md

 var csMouseItems = $('.sels').CSMouse('sels');
 ```

-> You can use whatever HTML tag you want,a tag, span tag, div tag, etc.
+> You can use whatever HTML tag you want, a tag, span tag, div tag, p tag, etc.
-> Also note that you must provide two times `selector` because jQuery removed selector as option from version 1.7., more on [link](https://api.jquery.com/selector/)
+> Also note, that in jQuery plugin instancing code, you must provide `selector` as reference and argument, because jQuery removed selector as argument from version 1.7., more on [link](https://api.jquery.com/selector/).

 ### `options` in both versions